Scrapbooking is putting together photos and keepsakes of a special event in a gorgeous album for people to treasure.

-Don’t spend too much at first – get your basics from Lakeland, Hobbycraft, Craftystuff, Glittermonster, ArtyMiss, Liz’s Crafts, Handyhippo or have a look for some bargains on eBay and then select and buy embellishments later according to the theme of the scrapbook you’re making.
+Don’t spend too much at first – get your basics from Lakeland, Hobbycraft, Craftystuff, Glittermonster, ArtyMiss, Liz’s Crafts or Handyhippo, or have a look for some bargains on eBay and then select and buy embellishments according to the theme of the scrapbook you’re making.

 The easiest way to get started is to pick a theme for your scrapbook – for example, the first year of your child’s life.
-Each page of the scrapbook could represent a month of your child’s life.
+Each page of the scrapbook could represent a month within that year, for example.

-The album should tell the chronological story of their first year – so the first page would be pictures of them coming home from the hospital, their six-month-old page could be when they learned to crawl.
+The album should tell the chronological story of their first year – so the first page would be pictures of them coming home from the hospital, their six-month-old page could be when they learned to crawl, and so on.

-There are also loads of websites with tips and books for layouts.
-Check out the About Scrapbooking pages to get you started.
-For extra help visit Expert Village for a video of how to layout your pages, this is a fantastic site for beginners.
+There are also loads of websites with tips for potential layout.
+Check out the Everything About Scrapbooking pages to get you started.
+For extra help visit expertvillage on YouTube for a video of how to layout your pages – this is a fantastic resource for beginners.

-Before you glue any photos practise placing them first and make sure you like the layout.
+Before you glue any photos, practice placing them first and make sure you like the layout.
 Only start sticking them in when you are completely happy.